-New York University seeks an experienced, strategic, and innovative leader with exceptional communication and interpersonal capabilities to serve as its inaugural Assistant Vice President for Talent, Learning and HR Services (AVPHR).
-As a member of the Vice President for Human Resource’s leadership team, the AVPHR will partner with the Vice President of Human Resources, the senior HR Leadership team and a talented group of HR professionals across the university to develop NYU’s talent, learning and engagement strategy.
-The AVPHR role is people-focused and serves as a highly collaborative leader to drive the implementation of strategies and initiatives that attract, retain and develop a high-performing, diverse and productive workforce with an emphasis on employee development, continuous improvement and customer service.
+New York University seeks an experienced, strategic, and innovative leader with exceptional communication and interpersonal capabilities to serve as its inaugural Assistant Vice President for Talent, Learning and Organizational Development (AVP).
+As a member of the Vice President for Human Resource’s leadership team, the AVP will partner with the Vice President of Human Resources, the senior HR Leadership team and a talented group of HR professionals across the university to develop NYU’s talent, learning and engagement strategy.
+The AVP role is people-focused and serves as a highly collaborative leader to drive the implementation of strategies and initiatives that attract, retain and develop a high-performing, diverse and productive workforce with an emphasis on employee development, continuous improvement and University-wide organizational development.

 About New York University:

 Founded in 1831 with a mission to be a center of higher learning that would be open to all, regardless of national origin, religious beliefs, or social background, New York University is today the largest private university in the United States and a leader in global education.
 From a student body of 158 during NYU’s very first semester, enrollment has grown to more than 50,000 students at five major centers in Manhattan and at sites in Abu Dhabi, Shanghai, a host of European cities, and North and South America.
 Today, students come from every state in the union and from 133 foreign countries.
 Thriving beyond borders and across academic disciplines, NYU has emerged as one of the most networked and extensive worldwide platforms for learning, teaching, researching, building knowledge, and inventing new ways to meet humanity’s challenges.